followynne/github-pages-hosting-with-parcel/README.md

-<h1>Use Parcel to bundle libraries and publish your site with GH-Pages Hosting</h1>
+# How to... host a site using Github Pages and Parcel</h1>
-<h2>Hi!
-If you are here, you're searching for instructions to publish a site on the free hosting servers offered by GitHub, the popular site to host git remote repository, using Parcel as a bundler for all the packages/libraries you used in your site (ex:jquery, bootstrap...) :) </br>Look no more, as here I've written a simple guide to use Parcel to bundle all those libraries and push the built pages on the gh-pages branch of your github repo.
-You can find the entire guide here:<a href="https://www.matteogregoricchio.com/htmltutorial/parcelforgithubhosting.html">Click Me! <3</a></br>This repository is a model you can fork and download and contains a HelloWorld Site published on GitHub Pages, using the tutorial instructions. :) </br></br>
+## Aye mate!
+If you are here, you want to deploy & publish a site using the free hosting offered by Github and Parcel, the latter as the bundler for all the packages/libraries you use in your site 😊
+Look no more, as here I've written a simple guide to use Parcel to bundle all those libraries and push the built pages on the gh-pages branch of your github repo.
+You can find the entire guide here: [Click Me!](https://www.matteogregoricchio.com/articles/github-pages-hosting-with-parcel.html)

+This repository is a model you can fork and download.

+It contains a Hello World Site published on GitHub Pages, using the tutorial instructions. 😊